 Students earn "credit" for each course they pass.
 At CHS, students earn 1 credit for each full year course passed.
 Students have the opportunity to earn 32 regular course credits over four years.
 A student should have earned 8 credits by the end of their freshman year.

 What is an elective?

 An elective is a non-core class that students may request.
 Students will request the elective courses they would like to take during registration.
-Electives include Fine Arts, Physical Education, and Career Technical courses.
+Electives include Fine Arts, Physical Education, Foreign Language, and Career Technical courses.

 What about foreign language?